-13.1 Sick leave is designed to protect employees against loss of income during periods of legitimate illness, injury or disability.
-Sick leave may be used to cover absences caused by the illness of or injury to the employee, employee's immediate family or domestic partner.
-Mental health days are an appropriate use of sick leave.

-- 13.2 After five consecutive days or if the employer has identified a questionable pattern of abuse of sick time, employees may be required to provide a doctor's note to continue taking sick leave.
-If an employee is eligible for short term disability, worker's compensation, or any other wage replacement, they are required to apply for it and stac will supplement to the employee's full regular pay for a period of up to 2 months.
-Sick leave does not count toward accrual to be paid out when employees leave. - 13.3 The employer agrees to be bound by Federal FMLA leave requirements even if the employer is not legally bound to the law based on the number of current employees. - 13.4 In extenuating circumstances with managerial agreement, if an employee becomes ill on vacation time the employee may swap vacation time for sick leave.
+- 13.1 Sick leave is designed to protect employees against loss of income during periods of legitimate illness, injury, or disability.
+Sick leave may be used to cover absences caused by the illness of or injury to the employee, employee's immediate family, or domestic partner.
+Mental health days are an appropriate use of sick leave. - 13.2 After four consecutive days, or if the employer has identified a questionable pattern of abuse of sick time, employees may be required to provide a doctor's note to continue taking sick leave.
+If an employee is eligible for short term disability, worker's compensation, or any other wage replacement, they are required to apply for it and the Employer will supplement the employee's full regular pay for a period of up to 2 months.
+Sick leave does not count toward accrual to be paid out when employees leave, and every employee will be guaranteed 10 days of sick leave per year. - 13.3 The employer agrees to be bound by Federal FMLA leave requirements even if the employer is not legally bound to the law based on the number of current employees. - 13.4 In extenuating circumstances with managerial agreement, if an employee becomes ill on vacation time the employee may swap vacation time for sick leave.